voroshkov/STM32-RC-USB-Adapter/README.md

-# STM32F1 Radio Control USB adapter (NOT SUPPORTED BY AUTHOR).
+# STM32F1 Radio Control USB adapter
+# (NO LONGER SUPPORTED BY AUTHOR).

 Allows to connect RC transmitter to PC as a USB HID game controller.